Skip to content

 • Unicode content -- international text, emoji, CJK characters work correctly out of the box

-• Testing -- Termless provides test coverage for terminal rendering that Blessed cannot match
+• Testing -- Termless provides test coverage across 10+ terminal backends that Blessed cannot match

 • TypeScript -- type safety, editor support, and modern JavaScript patterns